 Here are a few of our favorite spots to grab a scoop of vegan ice cream:

-This San Francisco–based chocolate company has ice cream storefronts in California and several other states.
-It recently introduced its first vegan ice cream flavor—a coconut-based vanilla ice cream from Coconut Bliss.
+This San Francisco–based chocolate company has ice cream shops in California and several other states.
+It recently introduced its first vegan ice cream flavor—a coconut-based vanilla ice cream from Cosmic Bliss (formerly Coconut Bliss).

 After years of pressure from PETA, Dairy Queen has rolled out its first vegan frozen dessert—a gluten-free variety of its classic Dilly Bar.
 The Non-Dairy Dilly Bar is made with a coconut cream–based soft serve, which is wrapped in a crunchy chocolate coating.
 Availability varies from franchise to franchise, so call your local store to see whether it has this option in stock.
 If not, say that you’d like to try it!
 Click here to find a Dairy Queen location near you.

 According to Amy’s Ice Creams, “By popular demand, we here at Amy’s created our very own vegan ice cream based on our most popular flavor [Vegan Mexican Vanilla]!”
 Vegan chocolate and, on the rare occasion, a vegan coffee flavor are also available.
 The Texas-based chain regularly offers at least one nondairy variety at each Austin, Houston, and San Antonio location.
 Click here to find an Amy’s near you.

 After vegan pints were introduced, cruelty-free scoops became available in select Ben & Jerry’s shops nationwide.
 Flavors include Caramel Almond Brittle, Chocolate Chip Cookie Dough, Coconut Almond Fudge Chip, and Cold Brew Coffee Fudge Chip—all vegan and all delicious.